 3.)
 No twisting that cutter!
 Whenever you go to cut the biscuits out, do not twist that cutter!
 I mean it!
 It’s hard not to do, but don’t.
 This seals the biscuits and keeps them from rising and cooking properly.
 Just go straight down into the dough and bring the cutter back up.
 NO TWISTING or doing any other weird stuff!
 Got it?
 I’m watching you. *pointing to both of my eyes and then at you*

 4.)
 Use self-rising, soft winter wheat flour.
 Ok now I know a few folks are gonna say “booooooo” to self-rising flour.
 My grandmother never used it but I’ve found out that it’s the best deal for folks who aren’t very good with biscuits.
 For some reason it seems to allow room for error.
 As much as I love adding in the salt, baking powder and baking soda to regular flour(not really) self-rising flour is the way to go for ME.
 Also use an all-purpose (not cake flour) white winter wheat flour like White Lilly.
 This brand makes the FLUFFIEST biscuits ever.
 I’m not even kidding you right now!
 Seriously.
 White Lily.
 Order it if you need to.

 Ok go forth and create big beautiful buttery batches of buttermilk biscuits…Betty!!
 I just had to throw another B word in there.

 Watch me make these Southern Buttermilk Biscuits from start to finish!

-- 2 cups White Lilly all-purpose self-rising flour (or any other soft winter wheat self rising flour)
+- 2 cups White Lilly self-rising flour (or any other soft winter wheat self-rising flour)

 - ½ teaspoon salt